razvantomegea/movin-contracts/Whitepaper.md

 - Staked: Emitted when tokens are staked
 - StakingRewardsClaimed: Emitted when staking rewards are claimed
 - Unstaked: Emitted when tokens are unstaked
+- Restaked: Emitted when tokens are restaked after lock period expiry
 - ActivityRecorded: Emitted when activity is recorded
 - RewardsClaimed: Emitted when activity rewards are claimed
 - PremiumStatusChanged: Emitted when premium status changes